pppontusw/Google-Apps-AD-Group-Sync/README.md

 7. Select Manage API client access in the Authentication section.

-8. In the Client name field enter the service account's Client ID.
+8. In the Client name field enter the service account Client ID.

 9. In the One or More API Scopes field enter the list of scopes that your application should be granted access to.
 For example if you need domain-wide access to Users and Groups enter: https://www.googleapis.com/auth/admin.directory.user, https://www.googleapis.com/auth/admin.directory.group